Like Black holes, Buchdahl stars cannot be extremalized: Introduction

-This however does not rule out non-adiabatic discontinuous accretion that could however lead to over-extremality but never to extremality; i.e., it could not be attained but it could however be jumped over.
-It is this phenomenon that gave rise to spate of intense activity in past some years on violation of weak cosmic censorship conjecture (WCCC) \cite{Hubeny99,Jacobson09,Saa11,Shaymatov15,Bouhmadi-Lopez10,Rocha14,Jana18,Song18,Duztas18,Duztas-Jamil20,Yang20a,Shaymatov19a,Gwak16JCAP,Gwak16PLB}.
-This all was however put to rest by Sorce and Wald \cite{Sorce-Wald17} by showing that when second order perturbations are included, the WCCC violation, that occurs at linear order accretion, is always restored \cite{Sorce-Wald17,An18,Ge18,Ning19,Shaymatov19c,Yan-Li19,Shaymatov21a,Shaymatov20a,Jiang20plb,Shaymatov21d}.
+This however does not rule out non-adiabatic discontinuous accretion that could however lead to over-extremality but never to extremality; i.e., the extremality could not be attained but it could however be jumped over.
+That is, there is a discontinuous jump.
+It is this phenomenon that gave rise to spate of intense activity in past some years on violation of weak cosmic censorship conjecture (WCCC) \cite{Hubeny99,Matsas07PRL,Jacobson09,Saa11,Shaymatov15,Bouhmadi-Lopez10,Rocha14,Jana18,Song18,Duztas18,Duztas-Jamil20,Yang20a,Shaymatov19a,Gwak16JCAP,Gwak16PLB}.
+This all was however put to rest by Sorce and Wald \cite{Sorce-Wald17} by showing that when second order perturbations are included, the WCCC violation, that occurs at linear order accretion, is always restored \cite{Sorce-Wald17,An18,Ge18,Ning19,Shaymatov19c,Yan-Li19,Shaymatov21a,Shaymatov20a,Jiang20plb,Shaymatov21d}, even for the Buchdahl star \cite{Shaymatov22JCAP}.

 Since horizon blocks all information, there have been attempts to define some non-null surface which is close to horizon, for example the membrane paradigm \cite{Thorne86} and the stretched horizon \cite{Susskind93}.
-With this background, it is interesting that the Buchdahl star offers an excellent alternative as an astrophysical object which is as compact as BH without any apology or qualification.
-Its boundary is timelike and hence open to active physical interaction accessible to external observer.
+With this background, it is interesting that the Buchdahl star offers an excellent alternative as an astrophysical object which is almost as compact as BH without any apology or qualification, and could also share many of its properties.
+Its boundary is timelike and hence open to active physical interaction and accessible to external observer.
 There is therefore great merit and physical relevance in probing all the BH properties for BS.
 Here we would examine extremalization of charged and rotating BS and show that like BH it cannot be extremalized, and nor could extremal one be over-extremalized.